Ben10164/CPSC-351/Unit_2.md

 2. Write a program P that allows P and the integer as input
    * P' checks to see if P is in proper format.
 If not, go to reject state.
 You do this all the time.
 A compiuler chekc sP and creates P'.
 P' simulates running the underlying machine on w.
    * P' simulates P.

+## The Halting Problem

+Simple Proof:

+* We assume that we do have a program that correctly determins if a program halts or not: lets call it `H`
+* Now lets create `D`, a bigger program that encompasses `H`
+* D returns the opposite of `H`, by running H and returning the opposite
+* What happens when we give `D` its own program
+* If `H` determines halt, `D` will actually run forever
+* If `H` determines forever, `D` will actually halt
+* This contradicts our assumption

+This is a problem that cannot be algorithmically solved